 Sharon Wheatley is both a Broadway actress and writer.
 She has a nationally published memoir ‘Til the Fat Girl Sings (Adams Media).

-Sharon is recently appeared to sold out crowds as Diane in the critically acclaimed new rock musical COME FROM AWAY at The La Jolla Playhouse.
-She is proud to reprise her role this fall at The Seattle Rep. For more information go here.
+Sharon recently appeared to sold out crowds as Diane in the critically acclaimed new rock musical COME FROM AWAY at The La Jolla Playhouse and The Seattle Repertory Theater.

 Book, music and lyrics by Irene Sankoff and David Hein

 As a writer, Sharon writes for actress Kristin Chenoweth, including sketches for her US and Australia tours, sketches for the Hollywood Bowl and other concerts around the country.
 A favorite was co-writing a parody of Anthony Weiner to the song “Popular” for Kristin to sing on The Tonight Show, which aired on July 30th, 2013 and went “viral” within 24 hours.
-Sharon also produced, directed and co-wrote AVENUE ZOO, a 30 minute original musical written for The Bronx Zoo.
+Sharon also produced, directed and co-wrote AVENUE ZOO, a 30 minute original musical written for The Bronx Zoo WCS.
 It ran for four months at The Bronx Zoo in 2012 and was rewritten and performed at The Houston Zoo for four months in the summer of 2013.
 AVENUE ZOO was written up in the September 2013 issue of American Theatre Magazine.
+Sharon is currently writing a new version of AVENUE ZOO, which debuts Memorial Day weekend 2016 at The Bronx Zoo WCS.

 In addition to her Broadway career, Sharon is a featured soloist around the country with Symphony Orchestras, including The New Jersey Symphony, Detroit, Seattle, Portland, Naples, Milwaukee, Omaha and Okalahoma City.